Canon is once again rumored to put a brand new image sensor technology in the 7D Mark II, the DSLR camera replacing the 7D sometime this summer.

 New Canon 7D Mark II rumors hint at new image sensor technology

 As stated above, Canon has been rumored to put a Foveon-like image sensor into the EOS 7D Mark II.
-Such technology has been patented by Canon in the past and it works pretty much the same way Sigma’s system is working right now.
+Such technology has been patented by Canon in the past

 The Sigma DP Quattro is the latest series of cameras to use Foveon technology.
 It consists of an image sensor with three sheets of pixels, one for each of the RGB color spectrum.
 This way, images will be sharper and moire will not be a problem.